markguinn/silverstripe-cloudassets/README.md

 Allows you to host all or part of the assets folder on a cloud storage container (CDN).

-NOTE: This is not usable yet.
-It's very close but it's still just a prototype.
+NOTE: This is still alpha quality software.
+You will probably experience some flakiness.

 Requirements